pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 	cf map-route docs-pcf-2-7-green cfapps.io --hostname docs-pcf-staging --path pivotalcf/2-7
 	```

-1. Browse to the route and ensure the content looks good.

-1. Run `cf target -s pivotalcf-production` to move to the production space, where you will continue "priming the pump" by pushing apps to the production space.
+1. Run `cf target -s pivotalcf-prod` to move to the production space, where you will continue "priming the pump" by pushing apps to the production space.

 1. As above, push a green and a blue app -- but  this time, map routes to docs.pivotal.io rather than the staging URL.
 	- `cf push docs-pcf-2-7-blue -i 3 -m 256M -k 1024M -s cflinuxfs3 -b null -d docs.pivotal.io --no-route`